-It sounds like such a simple question.
-You glance at your phone, you read the digits, you get on with your day.
-But behind those digits is a tower of compromises, conventions, and politics that has taken humanity thousands of years to build – and it’s wobblier than you’d think.
+You glance at your phone, read the digits, and get on with your day.
+Behind those digits is a tower of compromises, conventions, and politics that has taken humanity thousands of years to build – the time it shows you is wobblier than you’d think.

 Sticks in the ground